-applications within one of the priority areas identified in the FCS-SEPA opportunity mapping projects as likely to provide multiple benefits for natural flood management and water quality.
-Select the Forestry Grant Scheme 2014-2020 Target Area folder on the Forestry Commission Scotland Map Viewer to confirm
+• applications within one of the Woodlands for Water priority areas, identified as likely to provide multiple benefits for natural flood management and water quality.
+Select the 'Target Woodlands for Water' layer within the 'FGS Target and Eligibility Areas' folder on the Scottish Forestry Map Viewer to confirm your application meets this requirement.